Episodes

 Hello and Welcome to “In All Our Doings”

-Simply confession, Cranmer, creed and collects brought to you daily by Anglican Futures.
+Simply confession, catechism, creed and collects brought to you daily by Anglican Futures.
+We pray it is a blessing to all who listen, and we would love to hear your feedback.

-But first, we begin with Confession
+But first, let’s begin with Confession

 Almighty and most merciful Father, we have erred and strayed from your ways like lost sheep.
 We have followed too much the devices and desires of our own hearts.
 We have offended against your holy laws.
 We have left undone those things which we ought to have done, and we have done those things which we ought not to have done; and apart from your grace, there is no health in us.
 O Lord, have mercy upon us.
 Spare all those who confess their faults.
 Restore all those who are penitent, according to your promises declared to all people in Christ Jesus our Lord.
 And grant, O most merciful Father, for his sake, that we may now live a godly, righteous, and sober life, to the glory of your holy Name.
 Amen